The Liberation of Paris (August 25, 1944)

 D-Day (June 6, 1944)

-The Allied after weeks of costly fighting in the Bokage countty finally broke out from the Normandy beachhead at the end of July.
-The offensive named Operation Cobra broke the badly streached Germans.
-British and Canadian troops under Montgomery finally captured Caen after a major air attack (July 9).
+The British were suposed to take Caen, but as this was the most direct route to Paris, the Germans concentrated their forces nd held Caen.
+This led to weeks of costly fighting in the Bokage county.
+The Germans held, but the building Allied forces severly streached the German forces.
+Finally the Allies prepared breakout.
+British and Canadian troops under Montgomery struck first with Operation Goodwin.
+It proved to be a costly battle.
+They finally captured Caen after a major air attack (July 9).
 They were unable to break the German lines, however, in part because the rubble created by the air attack in Caen slowed the advance and the Germans were able to regroup west of the city.
+The German forces were concentrated around Caen which weakened their perimeter to the south.
+And it was here that the American offensive finlly broke the badly streached Germans--Operation Cobra (July 25).
 The major break through came further south.
 Patton's Third Army after a concentrated carpet bombing shattered the vaunted Panzer Lehr Division.
 The Americans pierced the German lines with armoured thrusts near St. Lô and rapidly fanned out behind German lines.
-While American Sherman tanks were inferior to the German tanks, they were faster and more numerous.
-Perfect for rapid maneur.
+Operation Cobra finally broke the Normandy stalemate and sent the American armies racing across France.
+[Zaloga and Gerrard] Hitler ordered an offensive--Operation Lüttich (August 6).
+They attacked toward Mortain.
+The German tanks were superior, but unlike 1940, the infantry had effective anti-tank weapons.
+And thanks to Ultra, the Allies were not totally surprised.
+The simply did not have adequate reserves and attacked with inadequate forces.
+The result was that it simply put the Germans further west and in a more exposed position.
+The Americans continued to attack behind the German lines.
+While American Sherman tanks were inferior to the German tanks, they were faster and more numerous, perfect for rapid maneur.
 Allied air power made it impossible for the Germans to contain the American offensive.
-The Wehrmacht was devestated and the Americanss moved to trap the Germans in a pocket forming around Falaise.
+The German 7th Army devestated and the Americans moved to trap the Germans in a pocket forming around Falaise.
 German units were forced to abandon their tanks and flee east.

 Allied Plans